KUcyans/AMASProject/README.md

-We have taken the data from this link: https://www.lightpollutionmap.info/
+We have taken the data from this link: <br>
+https://www.lightpollutionmap.info/
 -->
 https://dataservices.gfz-potsdam.de/contact/showshort.php?id=escidoc:1541893&contactform